Frequently Asked Questions

 c.
 Illness and emergency are excluded from these fees

-To change or cancel your appointment call 1300 842 850.
-Leave a message if there is no answer.
+To change or cancel your appointment call 1300 842 850 or book another online and write in note

 SMS reminders will be sent 2 days before your appointment.
 We also encourage you to put appointments/reminders in your diary.